 b) I thought it was cool you could get a job in music just clapping

 On point b), however, I was soon disavowed of that notion, as the three guys joined the cellist on horns for “My Wife”.

-Clearly, the band size varied based on needs, but in this first were always larger the the four members of The Who.
+Clearly, the band size varied based on needs, but were always larger in number than the four members of The Who.
 Apart from the musicians already mentioned, we had another keyboardist (who just stuck to that instrument, covering all the synthesizer bits), an acoustic guitarist, an electric guitarist, a bass player, another background vocalist, and a lead singer.
 He was the same person who did The Queen show, and while he doesn’t sound like Freddie Mercury or Roger Daltrey, he has the range and power to do both justice, and that’s what matters—even though he does tend to mess up the lyrics at times.

 (And that is the sort of special extra thing you get in the Toronto performances of Classic Albums Live that you usually don’t in the touring productions.)

 So overall, it was a superlative job by the band.
 The only problem had nothing to do with them, but with the guy beside me (not Jean), who insisted on singing along—really badly—with a number of the songs.
 This completely ruined for me what should have been the highlight of the whole show, the lovely vocal harmonies at the beginning of “Behind Blue Eyes”.